MarcoParola/DL-quickstart/virtual-env/README.md

-# Virtual environment
+# Packages and Virtual environment

 Virtual environments are an important component of Python project.
 They provide an isolated, self-contained environment in which project-specific libraries can be installed without affecting the system-wide installation of Python.
-This ensures that different projects can have their own dependencies, versions and configurations, avoiding potential conflicts.
+This ensures that different projects can have their own packages, dependencies, versions and configurations, avoiding potential conflicts.

+Such packages and dependencies can be installed using a package installer called `pip`, which will be presented below.
+Thus, thanks to these components it is possible to create a project with specific packages/libraries and isolate them from the rest of the system.

 ## venv

 `venv` is a module built into Python 3 that allows you to create lightweight virtual environments effortlessly.
 To create a virtual environment using venv, navigate to your project directory in the terminal and run the following commands: